dcferreira/dcferreira.github.io/content/project/tweetfake/index.md

 slides: ""
 ---

-This was a short project I did with a random team for a weekend-long Hackathon.
+This was a short project I did with a pick-up team for a weekend-long Hackathon.
 The idea was to take the most liked tweets for a specific user, and use a Large Language Model to generate new tweets in this user's style.

 At the moment you can try it out at https://tweetfake.dcferreira.com (need to be logged in to Twitter), although it's not clear for how long this link will stay up.